greasygrilledcheese/IceColdSensors/README.md

 # IceColdSensors

-# Temperature and Humidity Monitoring System with Slack Integration
+# Temperature and Humidity Monitoring System with InitialState AND Slack Integration

 ## Overview
 This Python script is designed to monitor temperature and humidity in two distinct locations, namely a Freezer and a Fridge, using two separate BME280 sensors.
 These sensors are connected to a single Raspberry Pi using the I2C (Inter-Integrated Circuit) communication protocol.
 The script collects data from the sensors, logs it to the Initial State cloud service, and sends alerts to a designated Slack channel if certain temperature thresholds are exceeded.